 Really, these counter attack goasl in the German Bundesliga are essentially set plays or passing patterns teams work on before the game.

-Soccer is such a fluid game, no time outs or stops and starts except at kickoff and halftime, so you’d think there are none.
-Sure, there are the usual injuries that are milked to kill the soccer game when a team's ahead or fake injuries to stop a team's momentum, but overall, soccer is 90 minutes of none stop action.
+Soccer is such a fluid game, no time outs or stops and starts except at kickoff and halftime, so you’d think there aren't any set plays.
+Sure, there are the usually injuries that are milked to kill the soccer game when a team's ahead or fake injuries to stop a team's momentum, but overall, soccer is 90 minutes of none stop action.
 There's no time to stop play and call out a play to run like in other sports.
 And that's what makes soccer unique and great.

 However, there are dead ball situations that are ideal for pure set plays.
 Manchester United has made a habit these days of making use of these situations, the trick corner kick, a slow roll of the ball by Giggs with the top of his foot and Cristiano nails the ball into the back of the net against Aston Villa.
-Free kicks and corners are easy ones, there are others too.
+Free kicks and corners are easy times for set plays, there are others too.
 Throw-ins can be set plays.